William Toti: Response during the September 11, 2001 Attack on the Pentagon

 Toti was on duty in the Pentagon at the time of the September 11 attack by terrorists who took control of American Airlines Flight 77.
 Some of his activity during the rescue effort was captured in ABC News video footage of the event.
-Toti was awarded his third Legion of Merit for his actions following the attack.
-In October 2001, he received the Legion of Merit from Chief of Naval Operations Admiral Vern Clark for his actions during the attack.
+In the hours after the crash, Toti helped set up a makeshift morgue at the Pentagon, which was ultimately never used, as the FBI had decided to leave the remains inside the building without informing Toti.
+In October 2001, he received his second Legion of Merit from Chief of Naval Operations Admiral Vern Clark for his actions during the attack.
 His narrative from that day, titled "Antoinette," was incorporated into the introduction of the 2006 book "Operation Homecoming," edited by Andrew Carroll and published by Random House.
 A video recording of his narrative was created for the history project titled "Voices of 9.11."
-He was featured in the 2016 PBS documentary, 9/11: Inside the Pentagon, in the 2020 History Channel documentary "9/11: The Pentagon," and in episode three of the 2021 National Geographic 6-episode docuseries "9/11: One Day in America."
+He was featured in the 2016 PBS documentary, Inside the Pentagon, in the 2020 History Channel documentary The Pentagon, and in episode three of the 2021 National Geographic 6-episode docuseries "9/11: One Day in America".
 Toti is a lifetime member of the National Eagle Scouts Association, and in 2002 was awarded the BSA Honor Medal by the National Council for his actions during the 9/11 attack.

-Industry career
+Industry

-In 2006, Toti joined Raytheon as Deputy Vice President of Intelligence, Surveillance, and Reconnaissance Systems.
-He was promoted to the Vice President of Mission Support Operations in 2009.
-In 2011, he joined Hewlett Packard as the Vice President and Account Executive of Navy and Marine Corps Accounts, where he led the management of largest network in the world (NMCI).
-At Hewlett Packard he won the FedScoop 50 Industry Leadership award in 2012.

-Toti left Hewlett Packard in 2014 to become president of Cubic Global Defense (CGD).
-He left Cubic in 2016 to join Hewlett Packard Enterprise as vice president, Defense.
-In April 2017 HPE combined with CSC to form DXC Technology, whereupon Toti was named Vice President of the US Defense business at DXC, then as president of Maritime Sensor Systems at L3 Technologies.
-In May, 2019 he began service as President & CEO of Sparton, a defense manufacturing company focused on maritime and naval systems, retiring from that position in January 2022.
+After retiring from the Navy in 2006, Toti had vice president positions at Raytheon, Hewlett Packard, where he led the company’s defense business, and as president of Cubic Global Defense and as president of L3 Technology’s Navy line of business a recipient of the “Wash 100” list of most influential leaders in the government contractor sector (2016), HP Executive of the Year (2013), the FedScoop 50 Industry Leadership Award (2012), and the Rear Admiral John J. Bergen Industry Award from the Navy League of the United States (2010).
+From 2018 he was chief executive officer of Sparton Corporation, retiring in 2022.